abhik1711/Agro-Economic-Yield-Prediction-L-T-Finance---Trilytics-2025-/README.md

 ### 1\.
 Data Loading and Preparation

-  * The training and test datasets are loaded from the provided Excel file (`LTF Challenge data with dictionary.xlsx`).
+  * The training and test datasets are loaded from the provided Excel file (`Trilytics Dataset.csv`).
   * A preliminary analysis is performed to understand the structure of the data, including the number of features and data types.

 ### 2\.
 Data Cleaning and Preprocessing